Latest from HRi

 National Insurance reform for the self-employed

-The Chancellor’s reform brings positive changes for the self-employed.
+The reform of the Chancellor brings positive changes for the self-employed.
 Abolishing the Class 2 National Insurance, saving the average self-employed person £192 a year.
 Access to entitlements such as state pension and credits will be maintained in full.

 Additionally, the Class 4 rate for the self-employed earning profits between £12,570 and £50,270 drops from 9% to 8%.
 This will save the average self-employed person £350 a year.